-The per capita income in Derwood in 2010 was $34,360, which is middle income relative to Maryland, and wealthy relative to the rest of the US.
-This equates to an annual income of $137,440 for a family of four.
+The per capita income in Derwood in 2010 was $38,706, which is upper middle income relative to Maryland, and wealthy relative to the rest of the US.
+This equates to an annual income of $154,824 for a family of four.
 However, Derwood contains both very wealthy and poor people as well.

 Derwood is an extremely ethnically-diverse town.
 The people who call Derwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Derwood residents report their race to be White, followed by Asian.
 Derwood also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 12.33% of the town’s residents.
-Important ancestries of people in Derwood include English, French , Ethiopian, and African.
+Important ancestries of people in Derwood include Ethiopian, English, Irish, and Brazilian.

 The most common language spoken in Derwood is English.
-Other important languages spoken here include Spanish and French.
+Other important languages spoken here include Spanish and Portuguese.